symlex/symlex/README.md

 *Note: Bower - the JavaScript equivalent to composer - is not required for installation, but you are advised to use it for managing your JavaScript dependencies (if you're building a single-page application).*

-After successful installation, open the site and use `admin@example.com` / `passwd` to log in.
+After successful installation, open the site and log in with the credentials `admin@example.com` / `passwd`.

 History
 -------